How to Install Paperless-ngx on a VPS

 Step 15: Configure Paperless-ngx

-Now you can log in to Paperless-ngx and adjust the configuration.
-To do this, go to your domain and log in with your user.
-There you can adjust the settings and add documents.
+Now you can log in to Paperless-ngx via your VPN connection (e.g. https://paperless.example.com) and adjust the configuration.
+Navigate to your domain and log in with your superuser account.
+There you can adjust settings and add documents.

-Don’t forget to set up a rule for this as well.
+Don’t forget to also set up one or more email rules for this.

-You can also add more users and give them rights.
+You can also add additional users and assign them specific permissions.

 Now you can add and archive documents.
 You have several options:

-• Drag & drop files into the user interface
+• Drag and drop files into the web interface.

-• Place files in the consume folder on the server (e.g. via SFTP)
+• Place files in the consume folder on the server (e.g. via SFTP over the VPN connection).
+Paperless-ngx monitors this folder and automatically processes new files.

-• Send files by email to your Paperless ngx address
+• Send files by email to a configured email address that Paperless-ngx checks.

-You can also use the document_exporter to export the documents.
+You can also use the built-in document_exporter to export all documents including metadata:

-sudo docker exec -it paperless python manage.py document_exporter
+sudo docker exec -it paperless python3 manage.py document_exporter ../export

 Update the server: